pirica/wordtohtml/README.md

  1. It will use the correct font and font size (assuming that a common font is being used).

- 2. Text formating - Bold, Underlining, Italic, Strikethrough, Superscript and Subscript are all replicated, along with text alignment : Left, Centre, Right, Justified.
+ 2. Text formating - Bold, Underlining (various styles/colours), Italic, Single & Double Strikethrough, Superscript and Subscript are all replicated, along with text alignment : Left, Centre, Right, Justified.
 Also indented and hanging text.

  3. It will display multi-level lists with the correct alpha-numeric numbering as per the original word document.